Netcash Debit Order (formerly SagePay direct debit)

 Admin page widgets and log files

-In general logs and different records can be viewed, like when a statement was created or when payments were processed, etc:
+In general logs, the different records can be viewed, like when a statement was created or when payments were processed, etc:

 Under charge logs only logs regarding charges can be found: